These savory curry cookies are perfect small treats for Fall and Winter! They are melt-in-mouth and poppy seeds add crunch.

 - 1 tablespoon blue poppy seeds

-Add the cubed butters to the flour mixture.
+- Add the cubed butter to the flour mixture.
 Using your fingertips rub them gently until the mixture looks like breadcrumbs.